croissantking/G3-Personality-Card-USB/README.md

 <br><br>
 **Modification**
 <br><br>
-Included in this repository are KiCad schematic files for Whisper and Wings cards.
+Included in this repository are KiCad schematic files and BOMs for Whisper and Wings cards.
+The easiest way to get started is to follow the links below to order the Mouser projects I've created, then assemble your card using the BOM to help you.
+You will need a donor PCI card to take the USB controller chip from.
 <br><br>
 So far, testing has shown the USB interface to be fully functional and reliable under Mac OS 9.2.2 and Mac OS X 10.2.8.
-It's seen as a PCI card in slot 'PERCH' and therefore relies on the same drivers (and has the same limitations) as a traditional USB OHCI PCI card would.
+It's seen as a PCI card in slot 'PERCH' and therefore relies on the same drivers as a traditional USB OHCI PCI card would.
 <br><br>
 <img src="https://github.com/user-attachments/assets/df3014ed-af30-4027-9707-704015e1fdd0" width=60% height=60%>
 <br><br>